gimolabs/docs/docs/token/st0g.md

 Unstaking begins with burning \$st0G to reserve the corresponding \$A0GI amount.
 No rewards accrue after the burn, maintaining accounting clarity.
 Withdrawals are aligned with 0G’s 22-day epoch cycle:

-- Every 22 days, Gimo receives the principal and rewards from the underlying staking.
+- Every 24 hours, Gimo receives the principal and rewards from the underlying staking.
 - Requests are processed on a first-come, first-served basis.
-- If liquidity is available, withdrawals are instant; otherwise, they roll over to the next cycle.

-**Note:** All pending requests are transparently tracked in-app, with a maximum withdrawal window capped at 90 days to preserve predictability and user trust.
+**Note:** Rewards accumulation ceases upon initiation of the unstaking process.

 ### **Rewards Distribution**